quintype/malibu/tutorial/qlitics-integration.md

 </script>
 <script async src='/qlitics.js'></script>
 ```
-where `init` initializes the tracker and it should be the first API to be called.
+where `init` initializes the tracker.
+It should be the first API to be called.
 It also generates (or reuses) the device tracking id and the session id.

 ### Set a property on the tracker